parcio/blog/content/posts/2022/08/hdf5/index.md

 +++
-title = "Self-Describing Data in Modern Storage Architectures" date = "2022-02-17" authors = ["timm.erxleben"]
+title = "Self-describing data in modern storage architectures" date = "2022-08-02" authors = ["timm.erxleben"]
-tags = ["Self-Describing Data Formats", "HDF5"]
+tags = ["Teaching", "EPEA 2021", "Self-Describing Data Formats", "HDF5"]
 +++

 In today's post, we will discuss the advantages of self-describing data formats.